Join our mailing list

 A 19th Century Breche Violette and Statuary White Marble Chimneypiece with Engaged Columns and a Central Tablet

-An architectural 19th Century chimneypiece in the Palladian style with variegated Breche Violette and Statuary marbles, and a restrained architectural form.
+An architectural 19th Century chimneypiece with variegated Breche Violette and Statuary marbles, and a restrained architectural form.
 The sumptuous Breche frieze is centred with a rectangular tablet of gently veined Carrara marble which drops into the upper member of the architrave.
 A shelf breaks forward over projecting Breche corner blocks which themselves sit above well carved tapering three quarter engaged Doric columns carved in solid Breche Violette.
 The whole raised on foot blocks.
-The piece is akin to pieces carved earlier by the likes of Sir Henry Cheere (1703–1781).
+The simplicity yet elegance of this design recalls the style of the architect Edwin Lutyens (1869–1944).
+One of the chimneypieces designed by Lutyens for the Midland Bank, Poultry, holds strong resemblance to the one here in question.

 Height 61⅝in (156.5cm) width 77⅝in (197.2cm)